Bankruptcy and Creditors' Rights Attorney - Josh Judd

 - Represented a manufacturing company in a successful Chapter 11 reorganization which involved competing claims to intellectual property.

 - Appointed by Bankruptcy Court to serve as Chapter 11 trustee for two individual debtors.
 Successfully operated rental properties for interim period and then conducted a combined sale of real estate and securities through a Chapter 11 plan, resulting in payment of secured and unsecured creditors in full, along with a return to the individual Chapter 11 debtors.

 - Represented a Chapter 7 trustee in a trespass to try title and fraudulent transfer action related to the transfer of land that occurred eight years prior to the bankruptcy filing.
 After a trial on the merits, obtained a judgment for the trustee vesting the property with the bankruptcy estate that allowed the trustee to sell the land and distribute the proceeds to the creditors of the estate.
 Representation included successfully handling the appeal of the judgment to the United States District Court and ultimate dismissal with prejudice of the appeal.

-- Business Bankruptcy Law, Texas Board of Legal Specialization
+- Board Certified in Business Bankruptcy Law, Texas Board of Legal Specialization

 - United States Bankruptcy Court, Chapter 11 Trustee

 - Recognized as a “Top Lawyer” by Houstonia magazine, January 2020 & 2021